sebdah/pok3r-layout/README.md

 ### Entering programming mode

 To enter the programming mode on the keyboard, press `fn + r_ctrl`.
-The left LED under the space bar will now start flashing.
+The right LED under the space bar will now light up.

 Note again that this is not possible in the default layer.

+### Exiting programming mode

+To exit the programming mode on the keyboard, press `fn + r_ctrl` or wait for 15 seconds.

 ## Configuration